 If you find it difficult to bid, tell the local authority and know-how to access the properties and place bids.

-Many such homes are sold to the tenants where the cost of the dwelling is often 40 to 60% discounted off the market value, and the proceeds are not considered sufficient to cover up the replacement costs.
+Many such homes are sold to tenants where the cost of the dwelling is often 40 to 60% discounted off the market value, and the proceeds are not considered sufficient to cover the replacement costs.

 The affordability of financing the social sector and its value for money has been questioned and certain studies find that subsidization of private rent is a more cost-effective and flexible way to meet the growing need for housing of the low-income group than providing council housing.